jaiarobotics/jaiabot/src/doc/markdown/environment_setup.md

 ./run.sh
 ```

-Go to http://localhost:40001/ to view the simulator.
+Go to http://localhost:40001/ to view the simulator

+Estimated environment setup time: 30 - 60 minutes